Allergy Services in Atlanta, GA

 Once we identify your allergies, you have treatment options such as allergy shots, allergy drops, or prescription medications.
 These highly effective treatments often allow a patient to be free of both symptoms and medications at the end of treatment.
 The goal of allergy shots and allergy drops is to retrain the immune system not to react to these antigens.

 We have three offices in the North Atlanta area.
 Our team is dedicated to effectively diagnosing and treating your allergy problems.
-For more information, contact one of our offices today (Lawrenceville, Johns Creek (Suwanee), Dacula (Hamilton Mill).
+For more information, contact one of our offices today (Lawrenceville, Johns Creek, Dacula, and Braselton).
 Find out how we can help you get on the road to a happier, healthier life and manage your allergies effectively.